kotlecikmud/Dreszcz_Gra_Paragrafowa---text-based-game-adaptation/README.md

 functionality, parameters, and return values.
 The game also includes a start sequence with introductory messages and background music, which can be toggled in the setup parameters.

+> **Note:** Game is still in early stages of development.
+Many of described functionalities are not implemented yet/in
+> prototyping stage.

 ## Developer Mode

 Developer mode provides additional features and information for developers working on the game.
 It can be activated